SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 Download all required software

-You can find SquirrelMail package on SquirrelMail site.
-PHP can be found on PHP site.
+You can find the SquirrelMail package at the SquirrelMail site.
+PHP can be found at the PHP site.

-SquirrelMail needs a webserver with PHP support.
-Check PHP install manual for information about supported web servers and install procedures.
+SquirrelMail needs a web server with PHP support.
+Please refere to the PHP installation manual for information about what web servers PHP works with and its installation procedures.

-Some Linux and Unix distributions provide precompiled web server and php packages.
+Note that some Linux and Unix distributions provide a precompiled web server with PHP support built in.

 We recommend the following PHP settings:

-• register_globals off - a dangerous setting, not needed.
-We do not release security advisories for issues only exploitable with this setting on.
-Note that you can easily enable it only for some legacy site that may need it and turn it off globally.
+• register_globals off - This is a dangerous setting when enabled, and is not generally needed for most recent PHP applications.
+We no longer release security advisories for issues only exploitable with this setting turned on because it has long been a well-known weakness in PHP (and has been removed from PHP 6).
+Note that you can easily enable it only for a single legacy application that may require it while keeping the default off for the rest of your applications.

-• magic_quotes_{runtime,gpc,sybase} off - SquirrelMail may work with any of these on, but if you experience stray backslashes in your mail or other strange behaviour, it may be advisable to turn them off.
+• magic_quotes_{runtime, gpc, sybase} off - SquirrelMail may work with any of these turned on, but if you experience stray backslashes in your mail or other strange behaviour, it may be advisable to turn them off.

-• file_uploads on - needed if your users want to attach files to their mails.
+• file_uploads on - This is needed if your users want to attach files to their emails.

 Install IMAP server